Why Good Attendance is Important

 Parents are expected to work with the staff in resolving any attendance problems together.
 This is nearly always successful.
 However, if difficulties cannot be sorted out in this way, the school may refer the child to the Education Welfare Service.
 This service will also try to resolve the situation by agreement but, if other ways of trying to improve your child’s attendance have failed and unauthorised absences persist (including unauthorised holidays), this service will support the school in using sanctions such as Fixed Penalty Notices or prosecutions in the Magistrates Court.
 Alternatively, parents may wish to contact the Education Welfare Service themselves to ask for help or information.
 They are independent of the school and will give impartial advice.

 Poor punctuality is not acceptable in the workplace so we want our pupils to get into good habits whilst at school.
 If your child misses the start of the day, they can miss learning and do not spend time with their class teacher getting vital information and news for the day.
-Late arriving pupils also disrupt lessons, can be embarrassing for the child and can also encourage absence.
+Late arriving pupils also disrupt lessons, it can be embarrassing for the child and can also encourage absence.
 Consequently, we expect all pupils to arrive at school for the start of the day (8:55 am).
 If your child is frequently late, but arrives before the registers are closed and if there is no good reason for this, the headteacher will arrange a meeting with you and you may be given a target to meet in order to get your child to school by a set time.